chinmaya-dehury/RADON-datapipeline-webinar/cloud-configuration/aws/README.md

 7. Configure the stage.
 This step can also be left as default.
 8. Now you should be able to review the configuration.
 9. If all are okay, click on create.
-10. Now download the `img-grayscale-nifi` and `img-watermark-nifi` functions and deploy in AWS lambda service.